github/safe-settings/README.md

     }
 ```
 ### Schedule
 The App can be configured to apply the settings on a schedule.
-This could a way to address configuration drift since webhooks have not always guaranteed to be delivered.
+This could be a way to address configuration drift since webhooks are not always guaranteed to be delivered.

- To set periodically converge the settings to the configuration, set the `CRON` environment variable.
+To periodically converge the settings to the configuration, set the `CRON` environment variable.
 This is based on [node-cron](https://www.npmjs.com/package/node-cron) and details on the possible values can be found [here](#env-variables).

 ### Pull Request Workflow
 `Safe-settings` explicitly looks in the `admin` repo in the organization for the settings files.
 The `admin` repo could be a restricted repository with `branch protections` and `codeowners`

-In that set up, when a changes happen to the settings files and there is a PR for merging the changes back to the `default` branch in the `admin` repo, `safe-settings` will run `checks`  – which will run in **nop** mode and produce a report of the changes that would happen, including the API calls and the payload.
+In that set up, when changes happen to the settings files and there is a PR for merging the changes back to the `default` branch in the `admin` repo, `safe-settings` will run `checks`  – which will run in **nop** mode and produce a report of the changes that would happen, including the API calls and the payload.

-The checks will fail if `org-level`branch protections are overridden at the repo or suborg level with a lesser number of required approvers.
+The checks will fail if `org-level` branch protections are overridden at the repo or suborg level with a lesser number of required approvers.

 ### The Settings file